tolees/moda/content/B07DJ2XD5G-es.md

 ℹ️:

-- Material de la suela: Goma
-- Cierre: Sin cordones
+- Easy to put on
-- Revestimiento: Tela
+- Sports design
-- Material exterior: Sintético
-- Tipo de tacón: Plano
+- Anti slip outsole

 [🛒 Accede a la oferta!!]({{< param buyurl >}})